gp9938/WindowsDSC/README.md

 ## Applying the the `DSC yaml` file
 _**WARNING: Applying the generated DSC yaml file will result in that host getting all the software listed in the `yaml` file installed (unless already installed).
 This can be a dramatic change to any host and you should be certain you want to do this.
 I use a Hyper-V Windows VM to test the resulting `yaml` file.**_

+**NOTE: If you apply the `yaml` file from a non-admin command prompt, you will receive a UAC prompt to approve Admin access for the apps that require it.**

 - From Windows use the PowerShell script `bin\apply-dsc-yaml.ps1`.
 - From WSL2, use the bash script `bin\apply-dsc-yaml.bash`.